 Stage 6: Human Verification

-- Critical documents (prescriptions, orders): 100% manual review
+- Critical documents (prescriptions, orders): full manual review

 Handling Physician Handwriting